sigma-engineering/blog-map-canvas/README.md

-# Drawing 2,066,055 points on the javascript canvas
+# Drawing 2,066,055 Points on the HTML5 Canvas

 TODO IMAGE GOES HERE